MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 ## BHOLD

-Microsoft does not recommend customers start new deployments of the Microsoft BHOLD Suite components.
+Microsoft doesn't recommend customers start new deployments of the Microsoft BHOLD Suite components.
 For some modules, the underlying component is no longer supported.

 The BHOLD Model Generator, BHOLD Analytics, and BHOLD FIM Integration modules have a dependency on Microsoft Silverlight.
 Microsoft Silverlight reached its end of support on October 12, 2021.
 For more information, see [Silverlight End of Support](https://support.microsoft.com/windows/silverlight-end-of-support-0a3be3c7-bead-e203-2dfd-74f0a64f1788).
 Those BHOLD Suite modules that required Silverlight should no longer be used.
 Customers with an existing BHOLD deployment of one or more of those modules should uninstall those modules from their BHOLD server computers.
 Also, they should uninstall Silverlight from any user computers that were previously interacting with that BHOLD deployment.